Hiring A Wedding Coordinator

 You made it through the wedding!
 Now what?

 After the event, give it a few days, but on a Monday or Tuesday following the event, make sure you have a debrief meeting with your wedding coordinator before you talk to any other vendors.
-I cannot stress how critical this little debrief meeting is or phone call; it could be a phone call, no problem.
+I cannot stress how this little debrief meeting is or phone call; it could be a phone call, no problem.
 But talk to your coordinator first.

-It's good to talk to your coordinator first because she'll probably know about it.
-She's on your team, and she has enough "event knowledge" to source out --even if she didn't physically see it-- she can probably guess where something originated or started from.
+It’s good to talk to your coordinator first because she’ll probably know about it.
+She’s on your team, and she has enough “event knowledge” to source out –even if she didn’t physically see it– she can probably guess where something originated or started from.

-If something went wrong, your wedding coordinator could also help you think about how to approach that vendor.
-If it's full service, she'll probably do this for you if she hasn't already. if it's not full service, it'll be on you because it's your relationship with the vendor.
-She'll tell you how to approach it.
-You also have her word about what happened, along with your site's input or a friend's input on what happened.
+If something goes wrong, your wedding coordinator could help you think about how to approach that vendor.
+If it’s full service, she’ll probably do this for you if she hasn’t already. if it’s not full service, it’ll be on you because it’s your relationship with the vendor.
+She’ll tell you how to approach it.
+You have her word about what happened, along with your site’s input or a friend’s input on what happened.

-She can also help you guide what to ask for.
-Sometimes that's a partial refund, sometimes that's an apology, maybe it wasn't something that big, but you want to confront your vendor about it.
+She can help you guide what to ask for.
+Sometimes that’s a partial refund, sometimes that’s an apology, maybe it wasn’t something big, but you want to confront your vendor about it.
 She can help guide you with that.

 On the flip side of that, what if a vendor went above and beyond?
 Your wedding coordinator can help you determine if that vendor deserves an extra little gift.
 Maybe a cash tip or an online review.
-She can help you know about it.
-After all, sometimes, when a vendor goes above and beyond, you don't notice it.
-You don't notice it because something happened as it was supposed to.
-You don't know that something crazy happened in the background that had nothing to do with your vendors, but your vendors were able to scramble together and make something happen so that you don't even notice it.
+She can help you know about it. sometimes, when a vendor goes above and beyond, you don’t notice it.
+You don’t notice it because something happened as it was supposed to.
+You don’t know something crazy happened in the background that had nothing to do with your vendors, but your vendors were able to scramble together and make something happen you don’t even notice it.